marx-alex/SCALEX-mp/README.md

 ### 💾 Logging

 All experiments can be logged with Weights and Biases.
-Log in with your credential before training.
+Log in with your credentials before training.

 ```
 wandb login